dyne/file-extension-list/README.md

 Each category is a file named after a generic typology stored in `data/`:

-- archiv :: archives and disc images
+- archive :: archives and disc images
 - audio :: playable audio
 - book :: electronic books
 - code :: code in machine languages